linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 ##### Master-Worker strategy, multiple master processes

-...
+It is important to note that the presented Master–Worker algorithm differs from the traditional approach.
+As shown in $Master$ $Process$ Algorithm, the master process also performs computation, namely tracking and marking the generated syndromes.
+Consequently, increasing the number of worker processes can introduce communication bottlenecks, which leads to a reduction in speedup as the number of workers grows.

+One way to address this bottleneck is to use multiple $master$ processes.
+In this scheme, each master tracks only a subset of the syndromes, determined by its process ID.
+The covering radius is obtained once all master processes have received their complete subsets of syndromes.
+On the worker side, multiple buffer arrays are maintained—one for each master process—and each newly generated syndrome is stored in the buffer corresponding to its rank.
+The final result is then obtained using collective communication via $MPI_Reduce$.

 ### Experimental results

 Preliminary experimental results are presented to evaluate the efficiency of the proposed parallel MPI implementation.
-The computations were executed on an Intel Core i9-12900K processor (3.2 GHz base clock, 16 cores, 24 threads).
+The computations were executed on an Intel Core i9-12900K processor (3.2 GHz Performance-core Base Frequency, 2.40 GHz Efficient-core Base Frequency, 16 total cores, 8 Performance-cores, 8 Efficient-cores, 24 total threads).

 Compile: **mpicxx -O3 -DNDEBUG name.cpu -o name**